Bishops Lodge: Residence of the Bishop of Riverina

-Bishop Sidney Linton died in 1894.
+Linton died in 1894.
 Almost immediately the Church authorities turned to the question of the Diocesan debt incurred in Bishop's Lodge.
-The responsibility for the debt had now shifted from the Bishop himself, to the diocese.
+The responsibility for the debt had now shifted from the bishop himself, to the diocese.

 Bishop Ernest Augustus Anderson was installed as the new Bishop of Riverina in 1894.
 He was consecrated at St Paul's Cathedral, London, on 29 June the next year, then raised money for his diocese before returning to New South Wales, and he was installed in St Paul's Pro-Cathedral at Hay on 11 February 1896.
-Bishop Anderson had had experience in Queensland with similar bush conditions to those he met in the Riverina Diocese, now a see of over 70,000 square miles, with fourteen parishes worked by fifteen clergy.
+Anderson had had experience in Queensland with similar bush conditions to those he met in the Riverina Diocese, now a see of over 70,000 square miles, with fourteen parishes worked by fifteen clergy.
 He was faced immediately with the financial collapse of his diocese.

-As early as 1897 the matter of the Bishop's stipend was being aired publicly: '...A telegram from Hay states that prompt steps are being taken to secure to Bishop Anderson the salary which was attached to his office upon his being raised to the episcopate.
-The salary was then (Pounds)1,000 per annum, but owing to losses of revenue it is now only half that amount.'
+As early as 1897 the matter of the bishop's stipend was being aired publicly:

 The financial collapse was partly due to the debt on Bishop's Lodge, and partly to the fact that the diocesan Episcopal Endowment fund had been largely depleted through the dishonesty of a solicitor.
 After two court cases, by 1915 some £11,000 of the original £15,000 had been rescued.
 Meanwhile, Anderson had been paid less than half the annual £800 he had been promised and had spent his personal fortune in maintaining his position as bishop, furnishing Bishop's Lodge and educating his children; it was twenty-two years before he was free of debt.

-Dr Ernest Anderson with his wife, Aimee, and their four children, the oldest of whom, Constance, was eleven years old, had moved into Bishop's Lodge in 1895.
+Ernest Anderson with his wife, Aimee, and their four children, the oldest of whom, Constance, was eleven years old, had moved into Bishop's Lodge in 1895.
 Henrietta was nine, Sleeman was five and Ralph was four when they arrived in Hay.
 Two further daughters were born after the family moved to Hay, Mary in 1898 and Joy in 1900.

-Thus Bishop Anderson's household was the same size as the Linton family and they found Bishop's Lodge provided spacious accommodation.
-At the time of arrival in Hay, Bishop Anderson was thirty-six and a man of great activity and physical strength, essential attributes for what was still largely a pioneering role.
-Bishop Anderson was also a man of considerable artistic sensitivity.
+Thus Anderson's household was the same size as the Linton family and they found Bishop's Lodge provided spacious accommodation.
+At the time of arrival in Hay, Anderson was thirty-six and a man of great activity and physical strength, essential attributes for what was still largely a pioneering role.
+Anderson was also a man of considerable artistic sensitivity.
 He collected china, developed extensive rose gardens both in Hay and New Zealand and painted and sketched.
 His mural painted on the eastern wall of the Pro-Cathedral was a feature of the Church until the mural was damaged by fire in 1964.
 He was described as a hard worker and vigorous preacher who held broad views.